erikyo/iso3166-helper/README.md

 This NPM module provides utilities to work with regions, states, and sub-regions.
 It allows fetching regions and sub-regions by their codes and offers functionality to retrieve all sub-regions belonging to a specific region or state.

+Bundled with a dataset containing 250 Countries, 3766 Regions and 1301 Subregions

 ## Installation

 To install the module, run: